noseka1/toolbox-container/README.md

 $ su - anosek
 ```

 Now you are all set.
 You can run `tmux` within the container to obtain additional shell windows.
-Alternatively, you can run the `docker exec -ti ...` command as you did before to start a new shell session.
+Alternatively, you can run the `docker exec -ti ...` command as you did before to start an additional shell session.

 Note that if the you restart the container, you will need to issue the `adduser ...` command again.
 The user information is stored in the `/etc` directory which is not backed by a volume.